Atomic Variables

 Compare and Save is just one of the features of atomic variables.

-Since atomic variables only ensure atomicity just for that specific line and given that this is handled at CPU level, it can happen that even before the next line runs, another thread has acquired the lock and updated the value.
+Atomic variables ensure atomicity for just that one line.
+And the CPU handles it.
+Even before the next line runs, another thread may have taken the lock and changed the value.

 No blocking of threads

-No threads are locked in case of atomic variables.
-All threads just keep trying to acquire full access to a memory address until it gets it.
+No threads are locked with atomic variables.
+Each thread just keeps trying to get full access to the memory address until it does.